 Jake Stam and Matt Montgomery are lifelong best friends turned band members out of Croton Falls, NY.
 Jake went to school for audio production and began taking music and songwriting seriously after high school.
 Upon asking Matt to join him as a collaborator, Friends At The Falls was born in 2016.

 Friends At The Falls began releasing Alternative Rock/Indie Pop music as a duo in 2018.
 Since their debut, the band feels they have improved their production and songwriting.
-After drawing inspiration from artists such as The Killers, Coldplay, and Springsteen, among others, they now pride themselves on their original sound.
+After drawing inspiration from artists such as The Killers, Coldplay, and Springsteen, they now pride themselves on their original sound.

 Quick Q&A On “Be the Change”